-The theme of 2016’s National Family Caregivers Month is “Take Care to Give Care” and seeks to recognize and honor family caregivers across the country, while also reminding them that their first priority must be their own physical and mental wellness.
+The theme of 2017’s National Family Caregivers Month is “Caregiving Around the Clock” and seeks to recognize and honor family caregivers across the country while acknowledging that providing care around the clock can crowd out other important areas of life.
 While caregiving can be a rewarding experience, it is also physically and emotionally demanding.
-One out of five caregivers say they have sacrificed their own physical health while caring for a loved one.
+One out of five caregivers says they have sacrificed their own physical health while caring for a loved one.

 Many of us have friends and loved ones who sacrifice their time, health and stamina to provide care for someone they love, and there are many ways you can recognize and support them.

 Five Ways to Help a Caregiver